Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Introduction

 \section{Introduction}

-The design of data management systems has long been influenced by the evolving capabilities and economics of storage hardware.
-In the 1980s, database engines relied on a two-tier hierarchy: DRAM and hard disk drives (HDDs).
-At the time, DRAM cost approximately \$120/KB, compared to \$0.10/KB for HDDs, prompting a central question: \textit{when is it economically worthwhile to cache data in memory rather than fetch it from disk?} To answer this question, Jim Gray and Gianfranco Putzolu introduced the \textit{five-minute rule} in 1987~\cite{gray19875}, a simple guideline stating that 1KB records accessed every five minutes should be kept in DRAM.
-Their formulation computes the \textit{break-even access interval} at which the ``rent'' of caching data in DRAM equals the cost of fetching data from disk drives.
-Over the decades, this rule has been continuously revisited~(most notably in 1997~\cite{gray1997five}, 2007~\cite{graefe2007five}, and 2019~\cite{appuswamy2019five}) to account for the technological advancement, especially the advent of solid-state drives (SSDs) in the 2010s.
-Notably, the 2019 analysis concluded that a minute-scale threshold still holds between DRAM and SSD, echoing the now-familiar adage: \emph{``Tape is dead, disk is tape, flash is disk.''} Yet these studies largely retained the original economics-only perspective, omitting host-side costs, feasibility constraints, and workload characteristics; as a result they offered little practical guidance for provisioning real systems.
+The evolution of storage hardware has long shaped data management system design.
+In the 1980s, databases operated on a two-tier hierarchy of DRAM and hard disk drives~(HDDs), when DRAM cost around \$120/KB and HDDs \$0.10/KB.
+This disparity led Jim Gray and Gianfranco Putzolu to ask: \textit{when is it more economical to keep data in memory rather than fetch it from disk?} Their 1987 \textit{five-minute rule}~\cite{gray19875} answered that 1KB records accessed more often than every five minutes should reside in DRAM, the point where DRAM ``rent'' is less than disk fetch cost.
+Later revisits in 1997~\cite{gray1997five}, 2007~\cite{graefe2007five}, and 2019~\cite{appuswamy2019five} updated the rule for advancing technology, with the latest still placing the DRAM-SSD threshold at the minute scale, echoing the adage: \emph{``Tape is dead, disk is tape, flash is disk.''} Yet these studies remained economics-only, overlooking host costs, feasibility limits, and workload behavior, offering little guidance for real-system provisioning.